russellf9/f9-angular-scrabble/README.md

 In the original Ionic app, source files were located in the _www_ folder.
 I've separated the `dev` and `build` modes, so that the source files are within an _app_ folder.
 Gulp tasks have been set up to either test with a _.tmp_ location or distribute from the _www_ location.

 **dev**
- * Runs from the .tmp folder
+ * Files are served from the .tmp folder
  * Files are not minified

 ```